steven-shoemaker/portfolio-streamlit/README.md

 # Portfolio Optimization Tool
-This apop helps you determine where best to invest your money and which stocks you should buy.
+This app helps you determine where best to invest your money and which stocks you should buy.

 It uses [streamlit](https://streamlit.io) library.